rackspace/runway/docs/source/installation.rst

 Runway runs on Python 2.7 and Python 3.5+.

-Runway is hosted on PyPI as the package named ``runway``.
+Runway is hosted on PyPI as the package named ``r4y``.
 It can be installed like any other Python package, but we instead strongly recommend using it per-project with `pipenv <https://pypi.org/project/pipenv/>`_.
 See `Why Version Lock Per-Project`_ for more info regarding this suggestion.